Help a family member or friend dealing with depression get treatment and find resources.By Mayo Clinic Staff

 - Give positive reinforcement.
 People with depression may judge themselves harshly and find fault with everything they do.
 Remind your loved one about his or her positive qualities and how much the person means to you and others.

 - Offer assistance.
-Your friend or family member may not be able to take care of certain tasks very well.
+Your relative or friend may not be able to take care of certain tasks well.
 Give suggestions about specific tasks you'd be willing to do, or ask if there is a particular task that you could take on.

 - Help create a low-stress environment.
 Creating a regular routine may help a person with depression feel more in control.
-Offer to make a schedule for meals, medication, exercise and sleep, and help organize household chores.
+Offer to make a schedule for meals, medication, physical activity and sleep, and help organize household chores.

-- Encourage participation in spiritual practice.
+- Encourage participation in spiritual practice, if appropriate.
 For many people, faith is an important element in recovery from depression — whether it's involvement in an organized religious community or personal spiritual beliefs and practices.

 - Make plans together.
 Ask your loved one to join you on a walk, see a movie with you, or work with you on a hobby or other activity he or she previously enjoyed.
 But don't try to force the person into doing something.